 And to pull the whole meal together…the Coup de gras, the centerpiece, the tender, juicy, moist turkey!

 No brining, marinating, smoking or deep-frying, just a simple herb butter schmeer; follow the simple steps for my Simple Tender, Tasty Turkey.

 I also made this super quick prosciutto wrapped asparagus.
 Simply wrap a slice of prosciutto around a couple of asparagus spears, pan fry (both sides) in a hot pan with a little olive oil, sprinkle some sea salt and pepper and serve!

 And for dessert I went non-traditional with a Vanilla Bourbon Sauce over Vanilla Bean Ice Cream.
-AH-Mazing!!!
+Easy, simple and AH-Mazing!!!